izzy-genre/heritage_hall_demo/pages/about.md

 ## About Heritage Hall

-Heritage Hall, originally the Home Economics building, opened its doors in 1973.
-In August 2025, renovations began.
+Heritage Hall, originally the Home Economics building, opened its doors in 1973...

 ## About the Collection